isomerpages/moe-asrjc/_highlights/2024 MTL Fortnight.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/lunch.jpg">
 </div>
 <p>The Lunchtime Cultural Extravaganza was a spectacle of traditional performances,
-where street dances and allegro sessions captivated the hearts of students and teachers alike, illuminating the expressive power of our cultural arts.</p>
+where street dances captivated the hearts of students and teachers alike, illuminating the expressive power of our cultural arts.</p>
 <p><strong>Culinary Workshop: Embracing Traditions</strong>
 </p>
 <p>[Insert Photo]</p>